pcal43/RetroApp/README.md

 /Applications directory and that you've configured it the way you want (bios, controllers, video settings).
 Future versions will make this process more seamless._

+## Legal

+**RetroApp does not provide any game ROMs.
+Please only use ROMs from games you own or are otherwise authorized to use.**

 ## Feedback

 RetroApp is still an alpha.
 I'm trying to get a sense of how much community